zammad/zammad-user-documentation/extras/knowledge-base.rst

       to.

       .. figure:: /images/extras/knowledge-base/knowledge-base-internal-rss-function.png
-         :alt: Screenshot showing the modal for of the RSS button
+         :alt: Screenshot shows the modal for of the RSS button
-         :width: 99%
+         :align: center

       .. warning::